Frequently Asked Questions

 We have only one shelter located at 2070 Griffin Road, just west of I-95 in Fort Lauderdale.
-We also have mobile pet adoptions at the PETCO in Boca Raton, South Miami and cats only at the Hallandale Beach Store.

 The Humane Society of Broward County is an open admission shelter.
 This means we accept all owned animals regardless of their condition.
 Animals must be friendly and healthy to go up for adoption.
 Those not meeting this criteria are euthanized.
 Many “no-kill” shelters will only take in pets they know they can find homes for or turn people away when they are full.
 So where is the pet to go then?

 Yes, we ask that anyone wanting to surrender an owned pet call our Animal Admissions department at 954.266.6873 to schedule an appointment.
 The shelter is open seven days.

 Once an animal is evaluated and goes up for adoption, there is not a time limit, as long as the pet stays friendly and healthy.

 The Humane Society of Broward County does not have a pickup service.